 • Caseworkers use the STARS Housing Checklist to ensure people have key documents needed to access housing (e.g. ID, source of income) and apply for rental subsidies (e.g. Notice of Assessment, housing applications).
 Caseworkers review rental housing, social housing and supportive housing opportunities with people and assist them to complete applications, as needed.

 • The STARS Supports Assessment assesses the types of personal and professional supports a person may need, as well as those that are already in place.
-City staff ask homelessness service providers to complete the Supports Assessment with people prioritized for housing and support opportunities through the Priority Access to Housing with Supports (PATHS) direct-matching process, and Follow-Up Supports.
+City staff ask homelessness service providers to complete the STARS Supports Assessment with people connected to housing and support opportunities through Coordinated Access.
+As of May 22, 2024, the STARS Supports Assessment tool has been combined with the online Eligibility Verification Form (EVF), to form the STARS EVF.

 The STARS tool helps to ensure that all people who come into contact with shelters and street outreach services have access to housing-focused case management supports.

-The tool was developed in collaboration with Indigenous partners, front-line staff, sector leaders, SSHA’s Confronting Anti-Black Racism Steering Committee, people with lived experience of homelessness, and Toronto’s two Community Advisory Boards (TICAB and TAEH).
+The tool was developed in collaboration with Indigenous partners, front-line staff, sector leaders, TSSS’ Confronting Anti-Black Racism Steering Committee, people with lived experience of homelessness, and Toronto’s Indigenous Community Entity (ALFDC) and two Community Advisory Boards (TICAB and TAEH).

 For people accessing overnight emergency services, once the STARS Intake & Triage is complete and a person has provided consent to have their information recorded in the City’s Shelter Management Information System (SMIS), the person is now part of the By Name List (BNL) and will remain on the list for 3 months from when they last accessed overnight services.
 The BNL is a real-time list of people experiencing homelessness in Toronto and includes a robust set of data points that support prioritization.
 Aggregate-level data informs the City’s Shelter System Flow data.

-While people who are sleeping exclusively outdoors are not currently included in the By Name List, work is underway with street outreach providers to include them.
-However, most people move between indoor and outdoor spaces and, based on the 2021 Street Needs Assessment, it is estimated that at least 80% of people experiencing homelessness in Toronto are currently included on the By Name List.
-While the Street Needs Assessment provides a comprehensive count of people experiencing homelessness at a single point in time, the By Name List is updated in real time and supports efforts to prioritize access to housing with supports to ensure equity-deserving groups who are overrepresented in our homelessness system are connected with the housing and supports that best meet their needs.
+While people who are sleeping exclusively outdoors are not currently included in the By Name List, work is underway to include them.
+However, most people move between indoor and outdoor spaces and, based on the 2021 Street Needs Assessment, it is estimated that at least 80% of people experiencing homelessness in Toronto are currently included on the By-Name List.
+While the Street Needs Assessment provides a comprehensive count of people experiencing homelessness at a single point in time, the By-Name List is updated in real time and supports efforts to ensure equity-deserving groups who are overrepresented in our homelessness system are connected with the housing and supports that best meet their needs.

-The prioritization policy was developed in collaboration with the Community Advisory Boards, the Shelter, Support and Housing Administration’s Confronting Anti-Black Racism Steering Committee, and other sector partners.
-The prioritization policy exists to bring transparency to the decision-making process that determines which households are identified for available supportive housing resources.
+Housing opportunities through Coordinated Access are offered to people experiencing homelessness utilizing the prioritization policy.
+The prioritization policy was developed in collaboration with the Community Advisory Boards, Toronto Shelter and Support Services’ Confronting Anti-Black Racism Steering Committee, and other sector partners.
+The prioritization policy exists to bring transparency to the decision-making process that determines which households are identified for available housing and support resources.

 The current prioritization policy takes an intersectional, equity-based approach that aligns with the Homelessness Solutions Service Plan, the findings from the 2021 Street Needs Assessment, and the HousingTO 2020-2030 Action Plan, as well as learnings and best practices from other communities.